Dhemaji

-Dhemaji (Pron: deɪˈmɑ:ʤi or di:ˈmɑ:ʤi) is a City in Assam and it is the headquarters of Dhemaji district, Assam, India.
+Dhemaji is a town and the headquarters of the Dhemaji district in the state of Assam, India.
+It is situated on the north bank of the Brahmaputra River and serves as an important administrative and commercial centre for the surrounding area.
+The town is known for its serene environment, traditional Assamese culture, and proximity to natural attractions like hills, rivers and forests.

 Etymology

 The district's name Dhemaji is derived from the Deori word Dema-ji which means great water indicating it to be a flood-prone region.

 Geography

 Dhemaji is located at 27.48°N 94.58°E. It has an average elevation of 91 metres (298 feet).

 Dhemaji is located to the north of the river Brahmaputra.
 To its north lies the Arunachal Himalayas.
-To its east lies the state, Arunachal Pradesh and to the west is Lakhimpur, a district of Assam.
+To its east lies the state Arunachal Pradesh and to the west is Lakhimpur, a district of Assam.
 It has many large and small rivers flowing through it.
 Some of them are Jiadhal, Gainodi, Dikhari, Dihang, Dimow and Simen.
 The Subansiri River flows by its western border.

 History

 The area of the present district was under the control of the Ahom Kingdom during their reign of over 400 years.
 Ruins of the erstwhile capital are still there but not well preserved.
 A number of monuments Ghuguha Dol, Ma Manipuri Than, Padumani Than built by the Ahom kings are worth visiting.